 - 247 High Street

 Try looking online for maps and photographs of those areas in the past (Ordnance Survey Maps were produced regularly from the late Victorian period for example and may be available from your Local Studies Library or Archive).
-See also the Related Links at the bottom of this page.
+See also Supporting Links in 'Resources'.